top of page

 Having issues getting ABA?

-What to do if your child is Enrolled in Medical Assistance and you are having a problem getting Applied Behavioral Analysis (“ABA”) for your child that you have not been able to resolve with your Behavioral Health Managed Care Organization or the county, you may contact 717-409-3791 or email: Cristal Leeper at (Department of Human Services) via email ABA@pa.gov.
+If you are having a problem getting Applied Behavioral Analysis ("ABA") for your child that you have not been able to resolve with your Behavioral Health Managed Care Organization or the county, you may contact 717-409-3791 or RA-PWIBHS@pa.gov.
+Click here for more information.

 bottom of page